 OVERSEAS YACHT CHARTER COMPANIES

-Since July 15, 2013, foreign companies which rent pleasure boats (yachts) on the French coasts have to include local VAT on their rental invoices.
+Since July 15, 2013, foreign companies renting pleasure boats (under a yacht charter agreement) on the French coasts have to charge local VAT on the rental fees.

 The previous VAT exemption situation